NEASQC/WP6_QNLP/README.md

 #### Issues
 <ul>
-  <li>Pytket loses the tensor nature of parameters, giving an output consisting of a list of floats or simply counts -> Differentiable circuits in Pennylane could be a solution.</li>
+  <li>Pytket loses the tensor nature of parameters, giving an output consisting of a list of floats or simply counts.
+Differentiable circuits in Pennylane could be a solution.</li>
-  <li>It is not clear if we gain any quantum advantage with this methods, as a classical NN has to be trained.</li>
+  <li>It is not clear if we gain any quantum advantage with this method, as a classical NN has to be trained.</li>
 </ul>

 ## Classical NLP